chocobuckle/optimisation/README.md

 To test the PageSpeed score of the site yourself, just click [here](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fchocobuckle.github.io%2Fperformance-optimisation%2F).

-## Browser Rendering Optimisatio
+## Browser Rendering Optimisation

-In the second part of the project I was tasked with optimising 'views/js/main.js' to make 'views/pizza.html' render with a consistent frame-rate of 60fps while scrolling, and also ensuring that the time to resize the pizzas using the 'pizza size' slider was less than 5ms.
+In the second part of the project I was given two tasks.
+First, to optimise 'dist/views/js/main.js' so that 'dist/views/pizza.html' renders with a consistent frame-rate of 60fps while scrolling, and second, to ensure that the time to resize the pizzas using the slider is less than 5ms.

 Please click [here](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Fchocobuckle.github.io%2Fperformance-optimisation%2F) to experience the non-optimised version of the site as originally provided to me.